 Content assets are the building blocks behind any content marketing strategy.
-These pieces of content serve as levers to spark brand recognition and educate your audience.
+These pieces of content serve as levers to spark brand recognition and educate your audience, and are often created within purpose-made templates.

 Did you know that — in an average week — our customers access over 600 million assets between them using Bynder?